LaurentRDC/pandoc-pyplot/README.md

     (unsafeCompiler . plotTransform)
 ```

+The `plotTransformWithConfig` is also available for a more configurable set-up.

 ## Warning

 Do not run this filter on unknown documents.
 There is nothing in `pandoc-pyplot` that can stop a Python script from performing **evil actions**.